 Lodi Apple Tree Care

-The Lodi apple tree's seedlings are budded onto rootstock.
-When planting, be sure the graft remains above the surface of the soil, and that temperatures are cool, but with no sustained freezes in the long-term forecast.
+Like most other fruit tree, Lodi seedlings are budded onto rootstock.
+When planting, be sure the graft remains above the surface of the soil, and that temperatures are cool but with no sustained freezes in the long-term forecast.

 You'll want to soak the roots in a bucket of water prior to planting.
 When digging a hole, keep it about twice as wide and deep as the root spread.
 Then go ahead and work out the air pockets and water the tree well.
 A young lodi tree may require some staking and shaping in its first few years.